OpentheChampagne/No-AI-Google-Search/README.md

 ## Usage

-Once installed, the extension will automatically add the necessary parameter (`udm=14`) to each Google search URL to disable AI previews.
+Once installed, the extension will remove nodes that belong to Google's AI previews.